freifunk-flensburg/fffl-fastd-peers/README.md

 # fffl-fastd-peers
 Fastd peers of Freifunk Flensburg Gateways

 For the gateway to be able to connect to the other gateways and nodes known in the network, you need to get a bunch of files with the public keys for these.
-For Freifunk Nord for example, this looks like this:
+For Freifunk Flensburg for example, this looks like this:

 ```
 git clone https://github.com/freifunk-flensburg/fffl-fastd-peers /etc/fastd/vpn/peers